The ceruloplasmin test measures the level of the copper-containing protein ceruloplasmin in the blood.

 What Abnormal Results Mean

-Lower-than-normal ceruloplasmin levels may be due to:
+A lower-than-normal ceruloplasmin levels may be due to:

 - Long-term liver disease